Join Sharon Yonenaka on her paper making journey - and prepare to get hooked!

 sheet forming - papermaking workshop

-On day two (Sunday) we will work with Japanese book binding techniques to learn Japanese book binding styles using the paper made on day one of this intensive.
+Students will work with traditional book binding techniques to learn Japanese book binding styles using hand made paper.
 These are lovely gifts or great keepers for your own journal work.

 Additional information sent following registration.